ZhengdaoZhang/my-study/english.md

     S: Occasionally, yeah. it depends on the porject's needs.
     T: I can't wait for the first meeting I'll attend.
     S: Probably next Monday.

+### Dialogue 5: Knowing the area around the company

+    T: Hi Maria!
+I'm still getting to know the area.
+Is there an ATM nearby?
+    M: Yes, there is a bank just a few blocks away.
+    T: That's good to konw.
+Are there any parks around here?
+    M: Yes. there are a couple of park near here.They're great for a break.
+    T: How about restaurants?
+Are there any good restaurants in this neighborhood?
+    M: Yes. there are many restaurants within walking distance.
+    T: i.Is
+    M:
+    T: How about bookstores and theaters?
+    M: Hmmm...
+There isn't any theater around here that i konw of.
+The bookstores i remember are all downtown.